 - ¼ cup Worcestershire Sauce

-- Brush over fish a few times during cooking the fish, on both sides.
+- Brush the sauce over fish a few times on both sides while cooking on the grill, oven or stovetop.